 Oregon average hourly - $22.03 average annual - $45,822

 Estimated Program Cost

 |Resident Tuition and General Student Fees

 ||Total Estimated Cost

 *Course fees may change during the year.
-See the class schedule for fees assigned to courses.
+See the online credit class schedule for fees assigned to courses.

-- Prerequisites are not required for most ECE and HDFS courses.
+- Prerequisites are required for some courses.
+See Courses .

-- If Math is taken in the self-paced format through the Math Resource Center then all credits must be completed to meet the math requirement.
+- If math is taken in the self-paced format through the Math Resource Center then all credits must be completed to meet math requirements.